TWINLADDER

 Position: AI-native CLM with portfolio intelligence

-Workday acquired Evisort in September 2024, creating deep integration with financial systems.
-Evisort earned "Visionary" recognition in Gartner's Magic Quadrant for CLM for 2024.
+Workday absorbed Evisort's AI in 2025, creating deep integration with financial systems.
+Evisort earned "Visionary" recognition in Gartner's Magic Quadrant for CLM and "Customers' Choice" for 2024.

 The platform identifies 230 distinct clause types out of the box, setting a high bar for compliance accuracy.